 Robotic Parotidectomy surgery in Bangalore

+The routine surgery leaves the patient with a scar in front of the ear.
 However, today we can perform robotic parotidectomy.

 What are salivary glands?

-Each parotid gland is comprised of 2 parts:
+Each parotid gland comprises two parts:

 • Superficial lobe